zuggywa8/dummy/README.md

-# dummy resetting to God?
+# dummy resetting to Gosh